 J’aurais donné tout et n’importe quoi !
 (I would have given anything and everything!)

-This is a useful French phrase, meaning “just forget it,” or “never mind that.”
-It literally means “drop it,” but doesn’t have quite the same snappy tone behind it as “just drop it!” does in English.
-Although…it very well can with a spiteful enough tone…
+This phrase literally means “drop it,” but doesn’t have quite the same snappy tone behind it as “just drop it!” does in English.

 Et alors?
 Est-ce que tu as eu ton augmentation de salaire ?
 (So?
 Did you get your raise?)